 New Zealand’s diplomacy seeks to ensure that larger economies and states foster environments that give New Zealand businesses opportunities anywhere in the world, and do not harm the interests of New Zealanders at home.

-An empire trade commission toured New Zealand and other dominions in 1913 to collect information on the ‘natural resources and trade’ of the dominions – it was concerned with the expansion of dominions’ trade with Germany.
-German exports to New Zealand had doubled between 1909 and 1912, from £327,000 to £653,000 (by place of shipment), and they exceeded £1 million (by place of origin) in 1914 – over $138 million in 2009 terms.
+An empire trade commission toured New Zealand and other dominions in 1913 to collect information on the ‘natural resources and trade’ of the dominions – it was concerned by the expansion of dominions’ trade with Germany.
+German exports to New Zealand had doubled between 1909 and 1912, from £327,000 to £653,000 (by place of shipment), and they exceeded £1 million (by place of origin) in 1914 – over $160 million in 2020 values.

 After the First World War, UK interests were most concerned about the US, which had expanded trade with British dominions, including New Zealand.
 New Zealand had offered UK goods a modest degree of favoured treatment since 1904.
-But whereas the UK had usually supplied over 50% of New Zealand’s import needs before the war, the figure was between 45% and 50% after the war.
+But whereas it had usually supplied over 50% of New Zealand’s imports before the war, the figure was between 45% and 50% after the war.

-From the 1890s the UK had become a major purchaser of New Zealand frozen meat, butter and cheese, as well as wool.
-The UK was New Zealand’s principal customer, taking at least two-thirds of its exports most years in the decade before the First World War.
+From the 1890s the UK wasa major purchaser of New Zealand frozen meat, butter and cheese, as well as wool.
+The UK was New Zealand’s principal customer, taking at least two-thirds of its exports in most years in the decade before the First World War.

 British capital was invested in the new pastoral economy:

 In 1932 economic and financial pressures saw the UK impose import duties.
-British farmers lobbied their government to give them a favoured place in the home market.
+British farmers lobbied their government for a favoured place in the home market.

 The election of a Labour government in New Zealand at the end of 1935 made British financial and commercial interests anxious.
-After New Zealand imposed import and exchange control at the end of 1938, the British imposed tough conditions on the loans it sought to refinance.
-Only the outbreak of war in September 1939 dampened the bitterness on both sides.
+After New Zealand imposed import and exchange controls at the end of 1938, the British imposed tough conditions on the loans the dominion sought to refinance.
+Only the outbreak of war in September 1939 soothed feelings on both sides.

-At the outset of the Second World War countries allied to Britain agreed to share the proceeds of their earnings from exports and hold them in pounds sterling – the British currency.
+On the outbreak of the Second World War, countries allied to Britain agreed to share the proceeds of their earnings from exports and hold them in pounds sterling – the British currency.
 This was the beginning of the ‘sterling area’.
-After the war it became a means for the UK to encourage its associates to buy British goods in pounds, rather than non-sterling goods.
+After the war this became a means for the UK to encourage its associates to buy British goods in pounds, rather than non-sterling goods.
 It was a delicate balancing act, because many countries – New Zealand amongst them – had built up ‘sterling balances’ which they would like to have converted into US dollars.

 Peacetime concerns had resumed by the mid-1950s.
 In 1958 New Zealand negotiated an agreement that gave it the option to reduce the preferential treatment given to British imports.
-But anxious about its access to the UK market, it continued to give preferential treatment to British imports.
-The net benefit of this for Britain in the early 1960s has been estimated at $540 to $617 million per year (in 2008 terms).
+Anxious about its access to the UK market, it did not take up this option.
+The net benefit of this for Britain in the early 1960s has been estimated at $650 million to $750 million per year (in 2020 values).

-In 1966, fearful that New Zealand’s state-owned National Airways Corporation (NAC) airline would buy US Boeing 737s, the British Aircraft Corporation (BAC) lobbied vigorously, invoking not just the merits of its own BAC 1-11, but the close links between the two countries, and New Zealand’s dependence on the UK market.
-But NAC convinced the government that three B737s could do the job of four BAC 1-11s, the government agreed, and Boeing got the contract.
+In 1966, fearful that New Zealand’s state-owned National Airways Corporation (NAC) airline would buy US Boeing 737s, the British Aircraft Corporation (BAC) lobbied vigorously, invoking not just the merits of its own BAC 1-11, but the close links between the two countries and New Zealand’s dependence on the UK market.
+However, NAC convinced the government that three B737s could do the job of four BAC 1-11s, and Boeing got the contract.

 In 1961 the UK applied to join the European Economic Community (now the European Union, or EU).
 Negotiations – on and off – lasted until 1971.
 The UK obtained a special arrangement – the Luxembourg agreement, later ‘protocol 18’ of Britain’s accession treaty – which guaranteed access and prices for defined quantities of New Zealand butter and cheese for a five-year transition period.

 Through the 1960s Britain exercised moral pressure on sterling holders not to withdraw or convert their balances suddenly.
-But the sterling area came to an end when Britain imposed exchange controls on other sterling countries in mid-1972.
-In 1973, on entering the EU, almost all UK trade agreements with New Zealand save the Luxembourg agreement came to an end.
+But the sterling area came to an end when Britain imposed exchange controls on other sterling countries in 1972.
+In 1973, on entering the EEC, almost all UK trade agreements with New Zealand save the Luxembourg agreement came to an end.

-The UK, once New Zealand’s principal supplier and market, accounted for less than 4% of New Zealand’s imports and less than 5% of exports in 2008/9.
+The UK, once New Zealand’s principal supplier and market, accounted for about 3% of New Zealand’s imports and exports in 2017.
 But people-to-people contact boomed.
-Visitor numbers from the UK tripled between 1991 and 2006 to 300,000, making Britons the second largest group of foreign visitors after Australians.
-The UK also remained the largest source of immigrants – the UK-born population was 242,000 in 2006, up from 217,000 in 2001.
+More than 230,000 visitors arrived from the UK in 2019, making Britons the fourth largest group of foreign visitors.
+The UK also remained the largest source of immigrants – the UK-born population in 2006 was 242,000, up from 217,000 in 2001.

-The EU intended the arrangements made under the Luxembourg agreement to last for five years, but they continued through the 1980s and early 1990s.
+The EEC intended the arrangements made under the Luxembourg agreement to last for five years, but they continued until the early 1990s.
 Negotiations were on occasion acerbic.
-However in 1994 the conclusion of the Uruguay round of international trade negotiations included provision for bilateral agreements, and New Zealand and the EU concluded an agreement on long-term access for set quantities of cheese and lamb, as well as butter.
+However in 1994 the conclusion of the Uruguay round of international trade negotiations included provision for bilateral agreements, and New Zealand and the EU (as it now was) concluded an agreement on long-term access for set quantities of cheese and lamb, as well as butter.

 In 2009 the UK, France, Germany and Belgium all took significant quantities of meat exports, and horticultural products were sold throughout the EU.
 Germany and Italy were both sources of machinery.
 Cars were also imported from Germany, although on a far smaller scale than either Japan or Australia.
-In 2009 the EU in total supplied around 22.5% of New Zealand’s imports, and took 18% of its exports.
+In 2009 EU countries supplied around 22.5% of New Zealand’s imports, and took 18% of its exports.

 The EU took about 10% of New Zealand’s outward direct investment, nearly half of which went to the UK.
 The EU accounted for about 12% of inward direct investment, mostly from the Netherlands and the UK – Dutch investment was particularly in banking.
-If investment of all kinds was taken into account, the UK share rose to 16%.
+Taking into account investment of all kinds, the UK share was 16%.

-The leading role the US has played in the international political economy has overshadowed the US’s bilateral relations with New Zealand.
-Nonetheless for a long period the US supplied the second or third largest volume of imports into New Zealand.
+The leading role the US has played in the international political economy has overshadowed its bilateral relations with New Zealand.
+Nonetheless, for a long period the US supplied the second or third largest volume of imports to New Zealand.

 In the early part of the 20th century US businesses reached out beyond their massive domestic market.
 American companies saw New Zealand as yet another part of the British Empire in which profits could be made.

-Before the First World War the US usually supplied around 10% of New Zealand’s imports, but in the 1920s it was usually between 15% and 20%.
+Before the First World War the US usually supplied around 10% of New Zealand’s imports, but in the 1920s the proportion was usually between 15% and 20%.

-A 1928 law set up a rising quota of British films that cinemas had to show – it was expected to reach 20% within 10 years.
-But feature films from Hollywood were the most popular – British films were usually ‘shorts’.
+A 1928 law set a rising quota of British films for cinemas – it was expected to reach 20% within 10 years.
+But feature films from Hollywood were the most popular – the British films were usually ‘shorts’.

-In the 1920s US- and Canadian-made models accounted for most cars sold in New Zealand.
-Tariff revision in 1927 and 1934 saw a preference given to British over Canadian makes, and a substantial preference over US makes.
+In the 1920s, US- and Canadian-made models accounted for most cars sold in New Zealand.
+Tariff revision in 1927 and 1934 saw a preference given to British over Canadian makes, with a substantial preference over US makes.
 British makes after 1934 faced tariffs of 5% to 15%, but for Canadian makes it was 10% to 25%, and for the US 50% to 60%.
-In 1929 the US and Canada accounted for over 80% of car imports, but by 1939 they were under 40%.
-By then however, the US companies General Motors and Ford were making cars in the UK as well as in the US.
+In 1929 the US and Canada accounted for over 80% of car imports, but by 1939 they had under 40%.
+By then, however, the US companies General Motors and Ford were also making cars in the UK.

 During the depression of the 1930s imports from the UK gained more favoured treatment and the percentage of imports supplied by the US fell back to around 10%.
-After the Second World War currency restrictions made it difficult to import from the US, or Canada, not least after devaluations of all sterling-linked currencies against the dollar in 1947 and 1949.
-Through the 1950s the US still supplied only around 10% of New Zealand’s imports.
+After the Second World War currency restrictions made it difficult to import from the US or Canada, especially after devaluations of all sterling-linked currencies against the dollar in 1947 and 1949.
+Through the 1950s the US continued to supply around 10% of New Zealand’s imports.

-Until the late 1950s New Zealand’s food exports had difficulty gaining a foothold in the US, because domestic competitors had powerful allies in Congress.
+Until the late 1950s New Zealand’s food exports had difficulty gaining a foothold in the US, where domestic competitors had powerful allies in Congress.
 There was some improvement in the 1960s, although the lobbies remained.
 The most reliable markets were those for products which were manufacturing inputs – notably casein and beef for hamburgers.
 In 1981/82 beef and veal accounted for 50% of US imports from New Zealand.
-Through most of the years after 1970 the US supplied between 15% and 20% of New Zealand’s imports, and bought about 15% of its exports.
+After 1970 the US supplied between 15% and 20% of New Zealand’s imports, and bought about 15% of its exports.

-In 1969 New Zealand was a supporter of US involvement in Vietnam, with soldiers serving with US forces in that country.
-After representations from New Zealand, US government officials spoke against a Senate proposal to place embargos or quotas on New Zealand lamb.
+In 1969 New Zealand was a cautious supporter of US involvement in South Vietnam, with soldiers serving alongside US forces in that country.
+After representations from New Zealand, US government officials spoke out against a Senate proposal to place embargos or quotas on New Zealand lamb.

 US banking interests first floated loans to New Zealand in the 1950s, and New Zealand became a regular client for such business thereafter.
 When New Zealand’s official levels of indebtedness rose in the 1980s, credit rating agencies such as Standard and Poor’s and Moody’s acquired a higher profile in New Zealand.
 A credit downgrade by Standard and Poor’s early in 1991 highlighted rising concerns about the growth of public and overseas debt.